Aswerty12/itquizshow/README.md

 ## Build

 Run `ng build` to build the project.
 The build artifacts will be stored in the `dist/` directory.
 If using separate environments for development and production `ng build itquizshow --configuration production` is the command for using production environment before deploying to firebase via `firebase deploy`.

+## Deployment

+Deployment is simple.
+After the build step, you must login via the firebase cli using the command `firebase login`, then use `firebase deploy`.
+You may need to debug via changing the name in .firebasesrc but as firebase is already set up here, so long as the relevant firebase applets are setup on the firebase console then it may be deployed without issue.

 ## Running unit tests